intermine/im-docs/docs/intermine/upgrade.md

 This release still supports the legacy (JSP based) user interface but we strongly encourage to use BlueGenes instead.

 #### Configure BlueGenes
-* Add any addition credit displayed on the bottom of the home page, configuring the [project.credit](../webapp/homepage/index#credits) web properties
+* Add any addition credit displayed on the bottom of the home page, configuring the [project.credit](../webapp/homepage/index#credits) web properties.
-* Configure the WHAT'S NEW section on the home page, adding the [project.news](../webapp/homepage/index#rssblog-feed) web property
+* Configure the WHAT'S NEW section on the home page, adding the [project.news](../webapp/homepage/index#rssblog-feed) web property.
-* Configure the CITE US section on the home page, updating the project.citation property with the publication URL
+* Configure the CITE US section on the home page, updating the project.citation property with the publication URL.
 * Configure any existing external oauth2 provider (as Google or Elixir) adding an authorised redirect URIs  pointing to BlueGenes /api/auth/oauth2callback endpoint.
-More instructions [here](../webapp/properties/oauth2#registering-your-application)
+More instructions [here](../webapp/properties/oauth2#registering-your-application).
-* Update the blueGenesStart task defined in your MINE/webapp/build.gradle file adding the new envvar `environment("bluegenes-default-namespace", props.getProperty("webapp.path"))`
+* Update the blueGenesStart task defined in your MINE/webapp/build.gradle file adding the new envvar bluegenes-default-namespace `environment("bluegenes-default-namespace", props.getProperty("webapp.path"))`.
 See [biotestmine](https://github.com/intermine/biotestmine/blob/master/webapp/build.gradle#L146) for an example.
-We recommend to NOT use blueGenesStart task in production
+We recommend NOT to use blueGenesStart task in production.

 ## InterMine 4.3.1